iqbalhossen0483/project_1-ui/README.md

-#Islamia Hospital
+# Islamia Hospital

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

- About my website:
+## About my website

 * Its a website about hospital.
 * I named this Islamia Hospital.
 * You can called this another name I mean you will able to rename it.
 * My website demo link: https://islamia-hospital.web.app/home
 * This is a fully responsive website.
 * Its performance is so cool.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`